3 Classification: Basic Concepts and Techniques

 Classification learns the classification model from training data where both the features and the correct class label are available.
 This is why it is called a supervised learning problem.

 A related supervised learning problem is regression, where \(y\) is a number instead of a label.
-Linear regression is a very popular supervised learning model, however, we will not talk about it here since it is taught in almost any introductory statistics course.
+Linear regression is a very popular supervised learning model which is taught in almost any introductory statistics course.
+Code examples for regression are available in the extra Chapter Regression*.

 This chapter will introduce decision trees, model evaluation and comparison, feature selection, and then explore methods to handle the class imbalance problem.